AleMorales/personalwebsite/content/home/about.md

 # Biography

 I am a postdoctoral researcher at the universities of Wageningen and Utrecht.
-My skills include model-based statistical inference, scientific programming and process-based modelling as applied in Plant Sciences.
-I am an experienced R and Julia programmer with which I have built several [packages](https://github.com/alemorales).
+My skills include model-based statistical inference (both frequentist and Bayesian), scientific programming and process-based modelling as applied in Plant Sciences.
+My modelling work has focuses on crop modelling and the systems biology of photosynthesis.
+I am an experienced R and Julia programmer, with some knowledge of C++, with which I have built several [libraries](https://github.com/alemorales).